robertfischer3/articles/Reducing_Authentication_Fatigue.md

 ## **Introduction**

 In today's digital landscape, security professionals face a constant challenge: how to implement robust authentication systems without creating friction that drives users to circumvent them.
-The friction plays out every day and is often seen with users who have access to an organization's most sensitive operations.
+The friction plays out daily and is often seen with users who access an organization's most sensitive operations.

 **The Authentication Fatigue Problem**

 Authentication fatigue occurs when users are forced to repeatedly verify their identity throughout their workday.
-Research shows that the average employee must navigate through 27 authentication requests daily, leading to decreased productivity and increased frustration.
+Research that shows how many times a day the average employee needs to navigate was not found.
+However, the general consensus found in researching this article supports the idea that it can lead to decreased productivity and increased frustration.
 When authentication barriers interrupt workflow too frequently, users develop workarounds that ultimately compromise the security these systems aim to protect.

 ## **Shifting the Paradigm: From Authentication to Authorization**

 A more effective approach lies in understanding the distinction between authentication (proving who you are) and authorization (verifying what you're permitted to do).
-By implementing thoughtful authentication strategies paired with granular authorization controls, organizations can create security systems that protect sensitive resources without hampering productivity.
+Organizations can create security systems that protect sensitive resources without hampering productivity by implementing thoughtful authentication strategies paired with granular authorization controls.

 The National Institute of Standards and Technology (NIST) Special Publication 800-63B provides a comprehensive framework for authentication through its Authenticator Assurance Levels (AALs), offering guidance that balances security with usability.
 Using this framework, this article presents four strategies to reduce fatigue while aligning with the Special Publication 800-63B